Lex Luthor (Smallville)

-Lex Luthor is a fictional character from the television series Smallville.
-He is featured in the pilot episode until the season seven finale, and has been played continuously by Michael Rosenbaum, with various actors portraying the character as a child or teen throughout the series.
-The character of Lex Luthor, first created for comic books by Jerry Siegel and Joe Shuster in 1940 as nemesis of Superman, was adapted to television in 2001 by Alfred Gough and Miles Millar—this is only the third time the character has been adapted to a live action television series.
+Lex Luthor is a character in the television series Smallville, portrayed by Michael Rosenbaum.
+Based on the DC Comics character of the same name, Lex was adapted to television in 2001 by Alfred Gough and Miles Millar - this is only the third time the character has been adapted to a live-action television series.
 The character has also appeared in various literature based on the Smallville television series, none of which directly continues from or into the television episodes.
+Rosenbaum played the character as a series regular from the pilot episode until the seventh season finale, but returned as a guest star for the two-hour series finale.
+Lucas Grabeel portrayed Lex as a teenager in the sixth season episode "Reunion".

-In this 2001 series, Lex Luthor is sent to Smallville, by his father Lionel Luthor, to run the local LuthorCorp fertilizer plant.
-After driving his car off a bridge, he is saved by Clark Kent and quickly develops a new friendship with the farm boy.
+In the series, Lex is sent to Smallville by his father Lionel Luthor to run the local LuthorCorp fertilizer plant.
+After driving his car off a bridge, he is saved by Clark Kent and quickly develops a new friendship with him.
 As the series unfolds, Lex's curiosity about Clark and all things connected to Clark ultimately destroys their friendship.
-Lex's relationship with his father is tension-filled from the start of the show, and eventually comes to an end when Lex murders his father in an effort to discover Clark's secret.
+Lex's relationship with his father is tension-filled from the start of the series, and eventually comes to an end when Lex murders his father in an effort to discover Clark's secret.

 The Smallville incarnation of the character is first introduced as a morally ambiguous character, who walks a fine line between good and evil.
 Lex is an inquisitive person, and it is that curiosity that drives him to attain as much power as possible as the series progresses—it will ultimately lead him to being Clark's greatest enemy.
-Michael Rosenbaum has been nominated for and won a Saturn Award and a Teen Choice Award for his portrayal of Lex Luthor on Smallville.
-After seven seasons as a series regular, Michael Rosenbaum left the show, but reprised the role for the two-hour series finale.
+Rosenbaum has been nominated for and won a Saturn Award and a Teen Choice Award for his portrayal of Lex on Smallville.